The Most Influential Figures in Crypto Right Now, Backed by Evidence

 If you have not heard of Paolo Ardoino, you are not alone.
 He rarely appears on influencer lists.
 But the numbers make his case impossible to ignore.
 Under Ardoino's leadership, Tether reported over $10 billion in net profit for 2025, with a profit margin approaching 99%.
 USDT's market cap grew by $50 billion during the year to reach $186 billion, and its user base crossed 550 million.

 Those numbers alone would earn him a spot on this list.
 But Ardoino has also transformed Tether from a stablecoin issuer into something closer to a sovereign wealth fund.
 The company now holds $141 billion in U.S. Treasuries (more than South Korea or Germany), $17 billion in gold, and $8 billion in Bitcoin.
-Its investment portfolio spans over 120 companies across crypto, AI, energy, agriculture, and even professional soccer (Tether acquired a stake in Juventus FC in 2025 and made a $1.29 billion acquisition offer in December).

 Perhaps most significantly, Ardoino co-founded Twenty One, a Bitcoin-native public company backed by SoftBank and Cantor Equity Partners, which launched with 43,514 BTC and began trading on the NYSE in December 2025 as the world's third-largest public corporate Bitcoin holder.